Setup

 ## Compiling UnrealSharp <a href="#compiling-unrealsharp" id="compiling-unrealsharp"></a>

 Compile the Unreal Engine project using the IDE of your choice.
-UnrealSharp will automatically generate glue and compile the bindings as part of the C++ build process.
+UnrealSharp will automatically generate bindings and compile them as part of the C++ build process.

 {% hint style="danger" %}